CodisRedding/atom-sfdc-utils/README.md

 each result record will be a link to the record in Salesforce
 ![ctrl-alt-f](https://dl.dropboxusercontent.com/u/89363347/soql.gif)

+#ctrl-alt-m
+Save existing pages, triggers, and classes
+![currently working on](https://dl.dropboxusercontent.com/u/89363347/save_page.gif)

 #currently working on
-Saving to server
-![currently working on](https://dl.dropboxusercontent.com/u/89363347/save_page.gif)
+Creating new metadata from scratch.
+Currently only pre-existing components and metadata will be saved.

 #ctrl-alt-k
 This will close the output view when you're finished with it.